E Coli poisoning is one of the most frightening kinds of poisoning. It has led to thousands of instances of people getting sick and numerous deaths.

 E. coli is not a guaranteed killer.
 People tend to recover by passing it through their systems.
 Drink lots of water.
 Avoid diarrhea medicines and antibiotics – they tend to make it worse.
 Buy irradiated hamburger where possible.
 And cook it to at least 160°F.

-Worst case scenarios can lead to permanent damage to kidneys and other organs, and even to death.
+Worst-case scenarios can lead to permanent damage to kidneys and other organs, and even to death.
 Financial compensation is possible through the courts.
-An experienced litigator like McGinn, Carpenter, Montoya & Love, P.A. of Abuquerque is a good place to start.
+An experienced litigator like McGinn, Carpenter, Montoya & Love, P.A. of Albuquerque is a good place to start.